 In establishing this policy, the Foundation considered the long-term expected return on its Endowment Funds.
-Accordingly, over the long-term, the Foundation expects the current spending policy to allow its funds to grow at least at the annual rate of inflation plus yearly spending.
+Accordingly, over the long term, the Foundation expects the current spending policy to allow its funds to grow at least at the annual rate of inflation plus yearly spending.
 This is consistent with the Foundation's objective to maintain the purchasing power of the Endowment Fund's assets held for a specified term as well as to provide additional real growth through new gifts and investment return.
-The current long-term investment return objective is to return 8.3% net of investment fees for the Long-Term Pool.

 The spending rates for the Endowment Funds range from 3.5% to 100% based on the nature of the fund type.
-Donor-advised funds, nonprofit organization reserve funds and supporting organizations comprise 49% of the Foundation's investment balance and are not subject to spending limitations as these funds can be advised by the fund representative to grant the full balance.
+Donor-advised funds, nonprofit organization reserve funds and supporting organizations comprise 55% of the Foundation's investment balance and are not subject to spending limitations as these funds can be advised by the fund representative to grant the full balance.
 Even so, the Foundation provides a spending guideline to these funds types to assist the fund representative if there is a desire to maintain the fund in perpetuity.
-The spending guideline provided in 2016 and 2015 was 3.5% of a 36-month average of invested assets as of December 31 for donor-advised funds and 5.0% of a 36-month average of invested assets as of December 31 for nonprofit organization reserve funds.
+The spending guideline provided in 2017 and 2016 was 3.5% of a 36-month average of invested assets as of December 31 for donor-advised funds and 5.0% of a 36-month average of invested assets as of December 31 for nonprofit organization reserve funds.

 Discretionary, field of interest, designated and nonprofit organization endowment funds are subject to spending policy as these Endowment Fund types have been established to be maintained in perpetuity.
-The 2016 and 2015 spending amount is equal to 3.5% of a 36-month average of invested assets as of December 31 for field of interest and discretionary funds, while the spending amount for designated and nonprofit organization endowment funds is equal to 5.0% of a 36-month average of invested assets as of December 31.
-Funds subject to the spending policies made up 44% of the total funds held by the Foundation.
+The 2017 and 2016 spending amount is equal to 3.5% of a 36-month average of invested assets as of December 31 for field of interest and discretionary funds, while the spending amount for designated and nonprofit organization endowment funds is equal to 5.0% of a 36-month average of invested assets as of December 31.
+Funds subject to the spending policies made up 39% of the total funds held by the Foundation.

-Charitable remainder trusts and charitable gift annuities administered by the Foundation do not have a spending rate and account for 7% of the total funds held by the Foundation.
+Charitable remainder trusts and charitable gift annuities administered by the Foundation do not have a spending rate and account for 6% of the total funds held by the Foundation.